Myers v. United States: Subsequent developments

-Myers was the first case to concern congressional limitations on the President's removal power.
 In 1935, in Humphrey's Executor v.
-United States, the Supreme Court distinguished Myers and disavowed its dicta.
+United States, the Supreme Court upheld a statute protecting the FTC Commissioner with a for-cause removal restriction.
+Recoginizing longstanding disputes over the removal power, the Court said the authority of Congress to restrict the President's removal power "will depend upon the character of the office."
 Humphrey's distinguished executive officers from officers occupying "quasi-legislative" or "quasi-judicial" positions.
 The majority opinion stated that: